JuxhinDB/blog.digital-horror.com/kafkaesque/posts/twistrs-domain-enumeration-library-in-rust.md

 ---
 title: Twistrs — Domain name enumeration library in Rust
 date: 07/09/2020
+description: The release of Twistrs, a domain typosquatting library built in Rust.
 ---

 > **Note** – if you want to skip all of the design and implementation fluff,